Quality improvement and clinical audit

 Paediatric Care Online - an online decision support tool for all child health professionals, launching summer 2015

 Meds QI - an online service that brings together QI tools on paediatric prescribing, launching 28 April 2015

 Our high-quality national audits aim to help improve patient care and outcomes.
 We work with health professionals to systematically evaluate their practice against national standards.

 RCPCH is a collaborating partner in the RCP National Review of Asthma Deaths

 Download the(PDF, 56KB)

 Patient Reported Experience Measure (PREM)

-In partnership with other organisations, the College manages and supports projects in paediatric medicines, including a parent and carer information resource and guidance statements for healthcare professionals.
+In partnership with other organisations, the College manages and supports projects in paediatric medicines.

 HQIP website - clinical audit resources, documents and tools

 Clinical Standards Team - email@example.com